 To see the blocks that have dependencies, expand individual files in the graph by clicking the arrows next to the file names.

 The Impact graph expands the dependent file.
 You can see the subsystems that have dependencies.
-You can view dependent blocks, models, libraries, and library blocks.
+You can view dependent blocks, models, libraries, library blocks and requirements.

 To highlight a dependent block in the model, double-click the block name in the expanded file.